Decay and non-decay for the massless Vlasov equation on subextremal and extremal Reissner-Nordstr\"om black holes: Decay for massless Vlasov on extremal Reissner--Nordstr om

 \section{Decay for massless Vlasov on extremal Reissner--Nordstr\"om}

 This section is dedicated to the proofs of Theorems~\ref{maintheoremERNprecise},~\ref{ERN_slowdecayprop} and~\ref{ERN_nondecaytransversal}.
 Recall that Theorem~\ref{maintheoremERNprecise} asserts that moments of solutions to the massless Vlasov equation decay at least at a polynomial rate, Theorem~\ref{ERN_slowdecayprop} establishes the sharpness of that rate of decay along the event horizon under certain conditions, while Theorem~\ref{ERN_nondecaytransversal} addresses the non-decay of transversal derivatives along the event horizon.
 Similarly to the case of the Schwarzschild solution, the main step in the proof is obtaining control over the momentum support of a solution.
-This will be the content of the two main Propositions~\ref{psupport_propERN} and~\ref{sharpness_prop_rough} of this chapter. \\
+This will be the content of the two main Propositions~\ref{psupport_propERN} and~\ref{sharpness_prop_rough} of this section.

 Proposition~\ref{psupport_propERN} is the extremal analogue of Proposition~\ref{psupport_prop} in the subextremal case and its statement analogously involves two subsets $\ERNtrappedsupportset$ and $\ERNsmallsupportset$ of the mass-shell, which were defined in Section~\ref{sec_subsets}.
 The set $\ERNtrappedsupportset \subset \mathcal{P}$ contains the geodesics which are almost trapped at the photon sphere and its definition is virtually identical to the Schwarzschild case.
-In particular, the set $\ERNtrappedsupportsetx$ approximates a $2$-cone in $\mathcal{P}_x$ at an exponential rate as $\tau(x) \rightarrow \infty$.
+Geodesics which are trapped at the photon sphere spend a lot of time in the vicinity of the photon sphere.
+The set $\ERNtrappedsupportsetx$ approximates a $2$-cone in $\mathcal{P}_x$ at an exponential rate as $\tau(x) \rightarrow \infty$.
 The set $\ERNsmallsupportset \subset \mathcal{P}$ contains those geodesics which are almost trapped at the event horizon.
-As in the subextremal case it is made up of geodesics which originate close to the event horizon and are slowly outgoing.
-In addition, $\ERNsmallsupportset$ contains geodesics which are slowly infalling towards the event horizon.
+As in the subextremal case, it is made up of geodesics which originate close to the event horizon and are slowly outgoing.
+In addition, $\ERNsmallsupportset$ contains geodesics which are slowly in-falling towards the event horizon.
 This latter type of geodesic is unique to the extremal case and does not exist in the subextremal case.
+The presence of these geodesics is crucial for the proof of non-decay of transversal derivatives and the slower polynomial decay of moments in the extremal case.
 Geometrically, the set $\ERNsmallsupportsetx$ may again be described as a small cylinder.
 In contrast to the subextremal case however, the height and radius of this cylinder are no longer exponentially small in $\tau(x)$ but inverse polynomial.
-See Figure~\ref{figure_fibres}. \\
+See Figure~\ref{figure_fibres}.

 Recall from Section~\ref{sec_subsets} that the definitions of the sets $\ERNtrappedsupportset$ and $\ERNsmallsupportset$ involve a choice of certain constants $\bigc, \decayrateERN > 0, \tauzero > m$, and the family $\badsetaplarge_\delta$ requires a choice of constant $\constbsl$, all of which will be chosen appropriately in the proof.
 We also recall the constant $\rsuppconst$ from Assumption~\ref{assumption_support}.